tifish/JeekEasytierManager/README.md

-# JeekEasytierManager
+# JeekEasyTierManager
-An easy Easytier Manager.
+An easy EasyTier Manager.